A crowd of individuals staring at strings of double helix

 The Role of Society in Human Survival

-As a species we, as do all species, have sought to develop in a manner that has enabled us to fight off the harshness and savagery of Nature.
+As a species, we, like all species, have sought to develop in a manner that has enabled us to fight off the harshness and savagery of Nature.
 Initially, this was through individual change.
-Genetic mutations occurred which were identified as advantageous in the prevailing environment and which were then adopted as adaptations.
+Genetic mutations occurred that were identified as advantageous in the prevailing environment and adopted as adaptations.

-Singular mutations that had beneficial appeal were able to gain a foothold in our genetic make-up, spreading throughout the population.
+Singular mutations that had a beneficial effect were able to gain a foothold in our genetic makeup, spreading throughout the population.

-Our genetic adaptation outpaced that of changes in our environment and we were therefore able to stave off Nature’s constant pressures and challenges.
-We were able to ensure our survival as a species.
+Our genetic adaptation outpaced that of changes in our environment, and we were therefore able to stave off Nature’s constant pressures and challenges.
+We ensured our survival as a species.

-It is at this point that we embarked on a developmental course that diverges from most other species.
+It is at this point that we embarked on a developmental path that diverges from that of most other species.

 A societal existence slowly emerged.